 The Voice and Swallowing Disorder Clinic is a multidisciplinary evaluation clinic for children with voice, swallowing, and concern for paradoxical vocal cord dysfunction difficulties.

-Dr. Wiet, a pediatric otolaryngologist oversees the Voice and Swallowing Disorder Clinic.
+Gregory J. Wiet, MD, a pediatric otolaryngologist oversees the Voice and Swallowing Disorder Clinic.
 He works together with other physicians, speech-language pathologists and the ancillary health care providers from many different specialties.
 The comprehensive teams work together to diagnose and treat patients.

 Patients may be referred by their primary care physician or a specialist who may be concerned with the child’s vocal quality (hoarseness, weakness, difficulty with projecting his or her voice), breathing difficulties related to paradoxical vocal cord dysfunction, swallowing difficulties and Velopharyngeal Insufficiency or concerns with speech hypernasality.